 In response to my post No Flu Shots 4 Us: We Use Elderberry Syrup (99% Effective For H5N1), many have been sharing (unsolicited) anecdotally how well elderberry does for them to shorten, lessen or halt the flu altogether.

-So when a mom commenter stated that her daughter Hadleigh was immunocompromised and had been taking elderberry daily to see if it helped, I did some digging to see if there was anything in science to support that.
+So when a mom commenter stated that her daughter Hadleigh was immunocompromised and wanted to know if taking elderberry daily could help her, I did some digging to see if there was anything in science to support that.

 A person is said to have an immune deficiency or be immunocompromised when their immune system is not able to work at full capacity.
-It is the immunocompromised who usually get sick more often, stay sick longer, and be more vulnerable to infections.
+This makes them more vulnerable to infections.

 1. This 2017 study is remarkable (for Pandemic), so I start with it.
-While the title is unassuming [Interfering With Lipid Raft Association: A Mechanism to Control Influenza Virus Infection By Sambucus Nigra], this PubMed study is very important and should not be missed in a study of elderberry’s efficacy.
+While the title is unassuming [A Mechanism to Control Influenza Virus Infection By Sambucus Nigra], this PubMed study is very important and should not be missed in a study of elderberry’s efficacy.
 Summarized briefly:

-- “…a significant decrease in H9N2 virus titer and viral protein synthesis were shown in elder fruit (EF) treated cells indicating the herb affects either entry of viruses or inhibition virus particle release.
-The results suggest that elder fruit treatment of the influenza virus infected-human epithelial cells may involve in lipid raft association which function as platform for formation of viral membrane fusion and budding.”
+• “…a significant decrease in H9N2 virus titer and viral protein synthesis were shown in elder fruit (EF) treated cells, indicating the herb affects either entry of viruses or inhibits virus particle release.”

 2. Randomized study of the efficacy and safety of oral elderberry extract in the treatment of influenza A and B virus infections.
 (The Journal of International Medical Research and PubMed)